 We All Take Notes

 We all find ourselves taking notes.
-I grew up taking notes in small notebooks.
+I grew up making notes in small notebooks.
 This system had some useful benefits.

 - Scrolling back to earlier notes was easy – providing they were in the same book and that you could read your writing.

-- You could write, draw and link notes together very easily.
+- You could write, draw and link notes together very quickly.